KevinJump/uSync-Legacy/docs/contentedition.md

 ```

 At its heart uSync.ContentEdition is really just two new uSync Handlers, that get added to the
 core uSync.BackOffice tool.
-Once installed these two Handlers all called just like all the
+Once installed these two Handlers are called just like all the
 other handlers but they manage content and media items.

 # Content